Hriste/AutomaticLP/README.md

  Using the tensorflow object detection API training and evaluation is driven by a configuration file.

  The configuration file is located in *models/model/ssd_mobilenet_v1_coco.config*

-### Evaluation
-(Images (TFRecord) for evaluation are specified in the configuration file)

-Run the following from the object_detection directory:

-    python legacy/eval.py \
-    --logtostderr \
-    --pipeline_config_path=../FromScratch_models/model/ssd_mobilenet_v1_coco.config \
-    --checkpoint_dir=<path to training output directory> \
-    --eval_dir=<path to evaluation output director>

-My evaluation output directory is *object_detection/eval_output*

-Use tensorboard to view the results of the evaluation

-    tensorboard --logdir=<path to evaluation output directory>

-### Tensorboard Outputs

-##### Scalars
-Scalar graphs available include:
-- Learning Rate
-- mAP (mean average percision).
-    - mAP is a value between 0-100, typically the higher is better
-    - Each bounding box in an image is associated with a score.
-Based on this score precision-recall (PR curve) is computed by varying the score threshold.
-The average percision (AP) is the area under the PR curve.
-The AP is computed for each class and then averaged resulting in the mAP.
-    - A detection is a true positive if it has an 'intersection pver union' (IoU) with a ground truth box greater than some threshold (mAP@0.5 - the 0.5 refers to the threshold value)

 #### Images